 Research college scholarships

-Some states have scholarships specifically for their residents’ children.
-South Carolina for example has at least one scholarship option that can award up to $5,000 to a child.
-Do some research to see what options might be available specifically in your state.
+Certain states have scholarships specifically for their residents’ children.
+South Carolina, for example, has at least one scholarship option that can award up to $5,000 to a child.
+Do research to see what options might be available specifically in your state.
 The money might only apply to colleges in that same state, but that is generally the most cost-effective education option anyway, so give those universities serious consideration.